yashpasu/Spotify-Top-Tracks/README.md

 These are the ones you must install:

- 	- npm init y (Used to setup package configs)
+ 	- npm init -y (Used to setup package configs)
  	- npm i express (Used for app)
 	- npm i mysql2 (Used for MySQL db connection)
 	- npm i ws (Used for hosting WebSocket)